 Is the king better or a queen?

 Both king and queen size mattresses are the same length, but the king is 16 inches wider than the queen.
 Depending on factors like room size, number of sleepers, and price you can choose which size is best suited for you.
+The area of the mattress is the factor most likely to directly affect your comfort, so ask yourself how much personal space you need when sleeping at night.

 Both king and queen sizes are great options, but if you have a smaller bedroom, opting for a queen bed would be wiser.
 You have to factor in conditions like adding furniture, such as nightstands—essential for your bedroom.
 Your sleeping space should be such that it leaves enough room for you to walk around freely, and provide enough surface area for you to sleep comfortably.